Excito/buildroot/README.md

 ## Excito Buildroot

-This is the 2015.02 buildroot source tree with the B3 and B2 board modifications to generate an updated rescue/install system.
+This is the 2015.05 buildroot source tree with the B3 and B2 board modifications to generate an updated rescue/install system.
+It can also generate an x86 'livecd' for testing purpose.

 ## Content

-For now the generated image contains only network tools and a ssh server to connect remotely to connect to the system.
+For now the generated image contains only network tools, ssh, ftp and telnet server to connect to the system.

 ## Building